-Melissa Giroux, better known as A Broken Backpack, is a full-time traveler, blogger and digital nomad!
+Melissa Giroux, better known as A Broken Backpack, is a full-time traveler, blogger, and digital nomad!
 Originally from Canada, she’s been traveling the globe since June 2014.
-We partnered up with her so that she could share some insights for one of our favourite destinations in Europe: Portugal!
-Here’s what she had to say:
+We partnered up with her so that she could share some insights for one of our favorite destinations in Europe: the top destinations in Portugal.

-Porto is a charming city located in the North of Portugal.
+Porto is a charming city located in the north of Portugal.
 This is the region where you will want to go if you’re planning on cruising in the Douro Valley, sampling many delicious wines a lot while getting lost in the magical vineyards that blanket the rolling hills of the Valley.
 If you’re looking for other activities, Porto has a lot more to offer.
 This historic city has many museums and sightseeing activities that rival the most famous European cities.
 Porto’s historic charm, its river, the Douro, and its maze of steep and narrow cobbled streets home to beautiful plazas makes it one of the top destinations in Portugal.

 Aveiro, coined the Venice of Portugal, is where you’ll find gondolas (barcos moliceiros) and little canals in the city.
 There’s also a beach and you’ll be able to spot the famous stripped beach houses along the coast.

-Coimbra, student city located on the coast, bears a vibrant and hip atmosphere.
+Coimbra, a student city located on the coast, has a vibrant and hip atmosphere.
 With many bars and restaurants with cheap prices and high-quality food and drinks, you can experience the best nightlight that Portugal has to offer.
 You can also visit several museums in Coimbra or go for a walk in the old town part.

-While you’re in the area, don’t miss out on Sintra and Cascais, hidden gems around Lisbon.
+While you’re in the area, don’t miss out on Sintra and Cascais, hidden gems located Lisbon.
 Sintra, a World Heritage Site where you can find several colorful castles and palaces with spectacular views, is only 1 hour away from Lisbon by public transport!
-Cascais is perfect for the coastal views, natural parks and beaches.
-Also 1 hour away by public transport, Cascais is the perfect escape plan for those who want a short break from the city.
+Cascais is perfect for coastal views, natural parks, and beaches.
+Also, 1 hour away by public transport, Cascais is the perfect escape plan for those who want a short break from the city.

 Which one of these top destinations in Portugal is on your list?
 Is Portugal the next place on your bucket list?